NicoBobBison/SudokuSolver/README.md

 - Solves custom sudokus through the command line

 ## Limitations
-Some sudokus (like the one at the top of ```main.py```) are too complex, and take too long to run.
-This might be fixed in the future by implementing better heuristics during backtracking.
+Some sudokus (like the one at the top of ```main.py```) are too complex and take too long to run.
+This might be fixed in the future by improving the backtracking algorithm.

 ## How to use
 1. Download/clone the repository